Gibberlings3/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 This mod requires EET.
 It is not compatible with other games at this time.

-The Transitions mod will provide a mechanism to remain in the BGI "world" after Sarevok is defeated.
+The Transitions mod's main purpose is to provide seemless transitions between campaigns.
+It will provide a mechanism to remain in the BGI "world" after Sarevok is defeated and BG2 "world" after Irenicus is defeated.
+It also allows for skipping ahead to BG2, skipping all or the remainder of SoD, as suits the player.

-The mods main purpose is to provide seamless transitions between campaigns and to give the player the power to skip or participate in all or sections of SoD content as it fits their character and personal preferences.
-It should be noted that there might be mods that expect specific SoD events to have happened prior to reaching BGII.
-For example the PC may or may not have opened the portal in Dragonspear, may or may not have been physically present when a certain young girl is murdered.
-Globals will be set to indicate each major event in which the PC participated.

-Progressing through to SoD or BGII areas of the game can be done quickly by talking to Duke Belt inside the Palace and/or by using a custom item he provides after the clean-up quests are finished.
+Progressing through to SoD or BGII areas of the game is accomplished by talking to Duke Belt inside the Palace and/or by using a custom item he provides after the clean-up quests are finished.
+Progressing through to ToB is accomplished by using the Amulet of Selderine provided by Queen Ellesmine.

-The protagonist can take up residence at the Ducal Palace, also thanks to Duke Belt.
+After Sarevok has been defeated, the protagonist can take up residence at the Ducal Palace, thanks to Duke Belt.
 If the protagonist rescued Duke Eltan, he will show his appreciation by awarding the keys to a home.
 There is also the possibility for a number of new clean-up quests, depending upon which of Sarevok's followers have been previously eliminated.
 BGI and TotSC quests can be finished after Sarevok's death, giving the player control over the order of events.

 In order to plug the plot hole dealing with Sarevok's sword, he can be given his equipment, either equipped or just in his inventory, so that it can be looted and confiscated after his death.
 If you choose to equip his items, the final fight with him might be slightly more difficult.